 The level of difficulty in reconstructing something from a medieval source depends on the surviving material.
 With paintings, we have the object and the material used to create it: brushstrokes can be studied, paint pigments can be analysed, and thus the method of its construction can be recreated.
 Medieval music is more tricky.
 When we have the object – a manuscript with music notation – we do not have the material used to create it – the medieval voice or other instruments – so our analysis can only go as far as written accounts of performance will take us, and we’re still left to interpret the medieval understanding of their descriptions of a “sweet”, “loud” or “bitter” voice.

 In contrast with both examples, the recreation of any medieval dance is impossible.
-We have neither the object – a living dance instructor or written dance instructions – nor the material used to create it – dancers.
-When medieval writers did describe dances, they wrote with such a dearth of detail that it always begs more questions that it answers.
-For example, in his Ars musicae (Art of music), c.
-1300, Parisian music theorist, Jean de Grouchy (Latinised as Johannes de Grocheio or Grocheo) described the stantipes or estampie as irregular and complicated, but more suitable for all ages than the more energetic carol.
-In terms of choreography, the rest we are left to guess.
-So the ephemeral and transient movements of long-dead dancers leave us nothing to be studied except vague descriptions in writing and the static bodies of dancers in art, hinting at movements that are lost, keeping their secrets, not yielding to us visually even the type of dance being performed, nor the pace, nor what comes before or after the moment the artist has frozen in time.
+We have neither the object – a living dance instructor or written dance instructions – nor the material used to create it – medieval dancers.
+When writers did describe dances, they wrote with such a dearth of detail that it always begs more questions that it answers, so the ephemeral and transient movements of long-dead dancers leave us nothing to be studied except vague descriptions in writing and the static bodies of dancers in art, hinting at movements that are lost, keeping their secrets, not yielding to us visually even the type of dance being performed, nor the pace, nor what comes before or after the moment the artist has frozen in time.

 There were medieval dancing masters, but what they taught is lost with the unwritten memories of the dancers.
 We have the name of only one: in 1313, Rabbi Haçen ben Salomo taught a dance to the congregation of Saint Bartholomew’s Church, Zaragoza, Spain, but neither the choreography nor the music was recorded.
 It is only from the renaissance onwards that dance instructions survive, and the earliest in surviving records are in Domenico da Piacenza’s manuscript of c.
 1450, De arte saltandi & choreas ducendi (The art of dancing & choreography).